 Job loss is devastating both financially and emotionally.
 When you lose your job, a piece of your identity is also taken away.
 The most tangible result, however, is the loss of income.
 Assisting those who are dealing with this devastating life change is a component of career guidance.
 Since you probably don't want to spend extra money when you are already feeling distressed about your finances, you should look into free or low-cost career guidance services, as will be discussed later on.

+A career counselor or other advisor can assist newly unemployed clients to cope with practical issues like applying for unemployment benefits and continuing health insurance.
 Eventually, he or she can help the client begin the job search process.
 They can also get encouragement and advice from professionals and, through support groups, from others who are in the same situation.

 Get Advice About Making a Career Change